open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.3/deployment/upgrade/upgrade-prerequisites.md

   We will deprecate the dictionary annotation in the 1.4 release, since the new annotation allows you to define lineage between assets other than Tables.

+- On 1.4.0 we will deprecate the `metadata backup` and `metadata restore` commands in favor of native backup & restore tools from MySQL and PostgreSQL.
+We will provide a guide on how to use these tools to backup and restore OpenMetadata metadata.

 # Breaking Changes

 ## 1.3.0